Cloud Insights API

 Search: Locate a specific object without knowing the object’s unique ID or full name.

-DATA_COLLECTION category is used to retrieve and manage data collectors.
+DATA COLLECTION type is used to retrieve and manage data collectors.

 This section describes how to traverse a hierarchy of Cloud Insights objects.